ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/03-glossary.md

 where the [key space]{.term} is determined by the actual values of keys that are found.
-For example, a [BST]{.term} stores a key value in its root, and all other values in the tree with lesser value are in the left [subtree]{.term}.
+For example, a [BST]{.term} stores a key value in its root, and all other values in the tree with smaller value are in the left [subtree]{.term}.
 Thus, the root value has split (or decomposed) the key space for that key based on its value into left and right parts.
 An object-space decomposition is in